Ultimate Vegan Christmas Guide

 Many supermarket brands are vegan – check the free-from aisle.
 Health food shops and the online shops mentioned above also have plenty to choose from.

-Alternatively, Aldi Stollen is often vegan (it depends on the year!).
+Alternatively, Aldi Stollen is often vegan-friendly (always check the ingredients).

 There’s so much amazing vegan chocolate out there now and the choice is increasing all the time!